Buick Regal Insurance Rates

 Rates are averaged for all Buick Regal models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who may need increased liability limits will pay an extra $490 per year to go from a 30/60 limit to the 250/500 level
+- Consumers who want higher liability limits will pay around $500 per year to raise limits from a low limit to a 250/500 level

 As you’ve learned from the information above, many factors impact your Buick Regal insurance rates.
 The Regal has been in production for multiple decades, which means the Buick Regal 1986 and Buick Regal 1987 models are considered classics, which can sometimes require specialty car insurance coverage.